rahulbagal/upload-file-azure-sas-url/README.md

 Azure Blob Storage can be access using SAS ( shared access signatures) token.

-This code is used in scenario a SAS URL / SAS token is issued by one application to another application.
+This code is used in scenarios such as, SAS URL / SAS token is issued by one application to another application.
-Receiving application uploads a file to blob storage using the sas token.
+Receiving application uploads a file to blob storage using that SAS token.

-- Provide SAS url & file name with path to function `upload_using_sas(sas_url , file_name_full_path)`
+- Pass SAS url & file name with path to function `upload_using_sas(sas_url , file_name_full_path)`
-- Its parses SAS url and posts file using PUT request.
+- Its parses SAS url and sends file using HTTP PUT request.
-- It also recognize content type from file extension.
+- It also recognizes content type from file extension.
 - Returns upload status as HTTP status code ( 201 - Accepted is success )

 Install following packages referenced in the code